backblaze-b2-samples/live-read-demo/README.md

 ## How Does Live Read Work?

-A producer client starts a Live Read upload by sending a [`CreateMultipartUpload`](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateMultipartUpload.html) request with one or two custom HTTP parameters: `x-bz-active-read-enabled` and, optionally, `x-bz-active-read-part-size`.`x-bz-active-read-enabled` must be set to `true` for a Live Read upload to be initiated, while `x-bz-active-read-part-size` may be set to the part size that will be used.
-If `x-bz-active-read-enabled` is set to `true` and `x-bz-active-read-part-size` is not present then the size of the first part will be used.
+A producer client starts a Live Read upload by sending a [`CreateMultipartUpload`](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateMultipartUpload.html) request with one or two custom HTTP parameters: `x-backblaze-live-read-enabled` and, optionally, `x-backblaze-live-read-part-size`.`x-backblaze-live-read-enabled` must be set to `true` for a Live Read upload to be initiated, while `x-backblaze-live-read-part-size` may be set to the part size that will be used.
+If `x-backblaze-live-read-enabled` is set to `true` and `x-backblaze-live-read-part-size` is not present then the size of the first part will be used.
 All parts except the last one must have the same size.

 The producer client then uploads a series of parts, via [`UploadPart`](https://docs.aws.amazon.com/AmazonS3/latest/API/API_UploadPart.html), as normal.
 As noted above, all parts except the last one must have the same size.
 Once the producer client has uploaded all of its data, it calls [`CompleteMultipartUpload`](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CompleteMultipartUpload.html), again, as it usually would.

 Under the standard S3 API semantics, consumer clients must wait for the upload to be completed before they may download any data from the file.
-With Live Read, in contrast, consumer clients may attempt to download data, using [`GetObject`](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) with the custom HTTP header `x-bz-active-read-enabled` set to `true`, from the file at any time after the upload is created.
+With Live Read, in contrast, consumer clients may attempt to download data, using [`GetObject`](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) with the custom HTTP header `x-backblaze-live-read-enabled` set to `true`, from the file at any time after the upload is created.
 Consumer clients MUST include either `Range` or `PartNumber` in the `GetObject` call to specify the required portion of the file.
 If the client requests a range or part that does not exist, then Backblaze B2 responds with a `416 Range Not Satisfiable` error.
 On receiving this error, a consumer client might repeatedly retry the request, waiting for a short interval after each unsuccessful request.

 After the upload is completed, clients can retrieve the file using standard S3 API calls.